Tennessee Sports Betting: TN Sportsbook Sites, Apps & Promos

 Yes.
-The Tennessee legislature passed a law legalizing sports betting in 2019, and rules were set in April, 2020.
-Sports betting could be available in the summer of 2020.
+The Tennessee legislature passed a law legalizing online sports betting in 2019, and rules were set in April, 2020.
+Sports betting become available at several online sportsbook on November 1, 2020.

 What are the eligibility requirements to bet in Tennessee?

 Anyone 21 years of age or older will be able to place an online sports bet in the state of Tennessee.
-Retail and in-person betting won’t be available in the state.
+Retail and in-person betting isn’t available in the state.

 What types of sports bets are available in Tennessee?